J-The-Fox/Game-Dev-Club/README.md

 sudo pacman -Syu
 sudo pacman -S dotnet-runtime dotnet-sdk
 ```
-More Information Can Be Found Here: https://wiki.archlinux.org/title/.NET
+More Information Can Be Found [Here](https://wiki.archlinux.org/title/.NET)

 For Fedora With DNF
 ```sh